Membership Inference Attacks Against Temporally Correlated Data in Deep Reinforcement Learning: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Hamidreza Ghafghazi for his valuable contribution to the design and development of the preliminary version of the codebase.
+The authors would like to thank Hamidreza Ghafghazi and Spencer Main for their valuable contribution to the design and development of the preliminary version of the codebase.
 Computing resources were provided by Compute Canada, Calcul Qu\'ebec, and VIP Lab at the University of Waterloo throughout the project, which the authors appreciate.
-Funding is provided by Natural Sciences and Engineering Research Council of Canada (NSERC).
+Funding was provided by the Natural Sciences and Engineering Research Council of Canada (NSERC).

+{\Alph{section}} In Section \ref{sec:arch}, we provide additional information regarding the attack network architectures we use to design attack classifier in the \emph{individual} and \emph{collective} modes.
+In Section \ref{sec:tbl}, we present the detailed results on the performance of the two attack classifiers in three standard continuous control locomotion MuJoCo tasks Hopper-v2 (Table \ref{tbl:Hopper_table}), HalfCheetah-v2 (Table \ref{tbl:HC_table}), and Ant-v2 (Table \ref{tbl:Ant_table}).